samuelmat/DSPS_tFessaras/HW8/VisReview_samuelMatylewicz.md

      this plot style.
 Although the expanding area property of pie charts hurts the effectiveness of displaying numerical data, your plot did a good job of clearly explaining the sub-categories of mushroom type.
 The colors in this plot were color-blind compliant with all types of color-blindness.

+# FBB
+you make good points and the review is well organized. but you filaed to put the plot in the markdown which was a requirement

+90%